 1.1 The Soccer Federation Rules shall apply except when superseded by any of the following rules.

-1.2 The intent is for the competition rules to apply for a full 12 months.
+1.2 The intent is for the competition rules to apply ongoing.

-1.3 All players participating in the Gold Coast Over 35 Soccer Association are required to sign an acknowledgement OR agree to Terms & Conditions upon electronic registration that they are individually and personally responsible for his/her provision of personal accident insurance to relieve the club of any responsibility whatsoever should the player become injured, unable to work or incapacitated while participating in activities organized by the Gold Coast Over 35’s Soccer Association.
+1.3 All players participating in Legends Football are required to sign an acknowledgement OR agree to Terms & Conditions upon electronic registration that they are individually and personally responsible for his/her provision of personal accident insurance to relieve the club of any responsibility whatsoever should the player become injured, unable to work or incapacitated while participating in activities organized by the Legends Football.

 2.1 Each team can nominate 15 registered and financial players for any game.
 There is no limitation on the number of players registered for each team.

 2.2 Players can freely change teams at the start of a season but need to be released from the team after playing the first game for that team.
 The player can play for the new team the week after the primary Team Leader has signed a release form.
 A player can only be released from the team if it has more than 11 players.

 2.3 Players can be substituted at will.
 Any player can come on and off repeatedly with permission of the Referee but only when the ball is out of play.